Penang Itinerary How To Spend 1 to 5 Days in Penang, Malaysia by JetSettingFools.com

 #26 China House

-The China House is a conglomeration of shops, cafes and galleries, which are housed in three historical buildings.
-The popular bakery is one of the best places in George Town, Penang for dessert – as the China House offers 30 different cakes.
+MAP.
+The China House is a conglomeration of shops, cafes and galleries, in three historical buildings.
+The popular bakery here is one of the best places in George Town, Penang for dessert – as it offers 30 different cakes.

 #27 Boy on Motorbike Mural

-The Boy on Motorbike Mural, created by Ernest Zacharevic, depicts a familiar scene in the city: a motorbike driver looking over his shoulder for oncoming traffic.
-The mural incorporates the building doors and an actual motorbike in the painting.
+MAP.
+The Boy on Motorbike by Zacharevic depicts a familiar scene: a driver looking over his shoulder for oncoming traffic.
+It also incorporates the building doors and an actual motorbike!

 #28 Children Playing Basketball Mural

-Artist Louis Gan (who is both deaf and mute) created Children Playing Basketball, utilizing a real basketball hoop.
+MAP.
+Artist Louis Gan (who is both deaf and mute) created Children Playing Basketball (aka Hoola Hoop Basketball), utilizing a real hoop!

 #30 Chinese Clan Jetties

-There are six clan jetties in George Town – and a top place to visit in Penang.
-Rather than sidewalks, planked boardwalks line the neighborhood of houses that stand on stilts over the water.
-Visitors are free to walk around, but should be mindful that they are essentially in someone’s ‘front yard’.
+MAP.
+There are six clan jetties in George Town.
+Planked boardwalks line the neighborhood of houses that stand on stilts over the water.

 After Your George Town Penang Walk

-That wraps up our self-guided walking tour in Penang!
-After visiting the George Town attractions and famous places in Penang, give your feet a rest and cool off for a bit.
-Either head for a café, rest in the air-conditioning of your room or dive into the hotel pool (more on where to stay at the end of the post).
+After visiting the top George Town attractions and these famous places in Penang, give your feet a rest and cool off for a bit!

-Going to Penang Hill – and including multiple sites on your Penang day tour itinerary – requires transportation.
-While it is possible to use public transport to get to some of the attractions, we recommend taking a taxi or using the Grab app.
+While it is possible to use public transport to get to some of the attractions, we recommend taking a taxi or using the Grab app to visit Kek Lok Si Temple.

 Kek Lok Si Temple

-The Penang Botanical Garden, which was founded by the British, dates to 1884.
-Often called Waterfall Gardens, the park has numerous sections and is comprised of tropical rainforests, as well as collections of rare plants.
+The Botanical Garden, which was founded by the British, dates to 1884.
+Often called Waterfall Gardens, it has numerous sections and is comprised of tropical rainforests, as well as collections of rare plants.

 Arulmigu Balathandayuthapani Temple

-On Day 3 of your Penang trip plan, you will embark on another one day trip in Penang to see iconic temples and spend the afternoon on the beach.
+Now you will embark on another trip to see iconic temples and spend the afternoon on the beach.

 Wat Chaiyamangalaram and Dhammikarama Burmese Temple